Trisections obtained by trivially regluing surface-knots: Main Theorem

-Lastly, in Figure \ref{fig:after fifth destabilization}, the trisection of $X-\nu(K)$ is 0-annular since the normal Euler number of $K$ is 0.
-Thus, the monodromy of the open book decomposition is identity, that is, $\alpha_1$ and $\gamma_1$ in Figure \ref{fig:after fifth destabilization} can be parallel.
+In Figure \ref{fig:after fifth destabilization}, the trisection of $X-\nu(K)$ is 0-annular since the normal Euler number of $K$ is 0.
+Thus, the monodromy of the open book decomposition is the identity, that is, $\alpha_1$ and $\gamma_1$ in Figure \ref{fig:after fifth destabilization} can be parallel.
 By destabilizing $\alpha_1$, $\beta_1$ and $\gamma_1$, we have a diagram $\mathcal{D}$.

-The diagram $\mathcal{D}$ is the diagram obtained by attaching two disks to the two boundary components of the surface of $\mathcal{D}_{X-\nu(K)}$ since we surger along $\alpha_1$ when we destabilize $\alpha_1$, $\beta_1$ and $\gamma_1$ in Figure \ref{fig:after fifth destabilization}.
+The diagram $\mathcal{D}$ is obtained by attaching two disks to the two boundary components of the surface of $\mathcal{D}_{X-\nu(K)}$ since we surger along $\alpha_1$ when we destabilize $\alpha_1$, $\beta_1$ and $\gamma_1$ in Figure \ref{fig:after fifth destabilization}.
 In fact, $\mathcal{D}_{X-\nu(K)}$ is the diagram obtained by removing the open neighborhood of base points of the doubly pointed trisection diagram of $(X,K)$.
 Thus, $\mathcal{D}$ is the diagram obtained by simply deleting the base points.
 (Note that the surface erased the base points has no punctures.)
-This means that $\mathcal{D}$ is just the diagram of $T^{'}$.
-Therefore, $T_S$ is isotopic to a stabilization of $T^{'}$.
+In addition, the underlying trisection diagram of the doubly pointed trisection diagram of $(X,K)$ is the diagram of $T_{X}^{'}$.
+It can be seen from the way of boundary-stabilizations performed to construct a relative trisection diagram of $X-\nu(S)$ \cite{KM}.
+This means that $\mathcal{D}$ is just the diagram of $T_{X}^{'}$.
+Therefore, $T_S$ is diffeomorphic to a stabilization of $T_{X}^{'}$.
+Moreover, a meridionally stabilization of a bridge trisection corresponds to a stabilization for the underlying trisection.
+Thus, $T_{X}^{'}$ is a stabilization of $T_{X}$.
 This completes the proof of Theorem \ref{main theorem}. \end{proof}

-As a corollary of Theorem \ref{main theorem}, for the trisection obtained by the trivial Price twist along each $P^2$-knot in $S^4$ that is of Kinoshita type, we give an affimative answer to the conjecture that is a 4-dimansional analogue of Waldhausen's theorem on Heegaard splittings.
+\begin{cor} For each $P^2$-knot $S$ in $S^4$ that is of Kinoshita type, the trisection obtained by the trivial Price twist along $S$ is diffeomorphic to a stabilization of the genus 0 trisection of $S^4$. \end{cor}

-\begin{cor} For each $P^2$-knot $S$ in $S^4$ that is of Kinoshita type, the trisection obtained by the trivial Price twist along $S$ is isotopic to a stabilization of the genus 0 trisection of $S^4$. \end{cor}
+\begin{proof} In Theorem \ref{main theorem}, if $X=S^4$, then $T_X$ is the genus 0 trisection of $S^4$ (see Remark \ref{rem:bridge trisection in $S^4$}). \end{proof}

-\begin{proof} In Theorem \ref{main theorem}, if $X=S^4$, then $T$ is the genus 0 trisection of $S^4$ (see Remark \ref{rem:bridge trisection in $S^4$}). \end{proof}
+Lastly, as we have seen in Section \ref{sec:intro}, if any two diffeomorphic trisections of $S^4$ are isotopic, it follows from corollary \ref{main corollary} that the trisection obtained by the trivial Price twist along a $P^2$-knot which is of Kinoshita type is isotopic to a stabilization of the genus 0 trisection of $S^4$.
+Namely, Conjecture 3.11 in \cite{MSZ}, i.e. the conjecture that is a 4-dimansional analogue of Waldhausen's theorem on Heegaard splittings, is correct for this trisection.